- Solicitors For Business

 Offences that fall under section 127 of the Communications Act 2003 include the following:

-- A person sending any public electronic communications network a message or other content that is grossly offensive or indecent, obscene or menacing
+- A person sending any public electronic communications network a message or other content that is grossly offensive or of an indecent, obscene or menacing character

-- A person causing any such message or content to be sent
+- A person causes any such message or content to be sent

-A person can also be found guilty of an offence under the Communications Act if they intend to cause annoyance, inconvenience or needless anxiety by:
+A person can also be found guilty of an offence under the Communications Act if they intend to cause annoyance, inconvenience or needless anxiety to another by:

-- Causing such a message to be sent
+- causing such a message to be sent; or

-Similar to offences under the Malicious Communications Act, offences require the content of a message to be ‘grossly offensive, indecent or obscene’.
-However, the mental element of the offence is broader as it includes circumstances where a person should have awareness or recognition that sending the message may create fear or apprehension in any reasonable member of the public who reads or sees it.
-It is not necessary that the person intended to cause such fear or apprehension.
+Similar to offences under the Malicious Communications Act, one offence under the Communication Act 2003 requires the content of a message to be ‘grossly offensive’, ‘indecent’, ‘obscene’ or of a ‘menacing character’.
+However, the mental element of the offence is broader as it includes circumstances where a person should have awareness or recognition that sending the message may create insult or a risk of insult to the person to whom the message relates.

 There are varying levels of seriousness and sentences that will be received by individuals convicted of malicious communications (under both Acts).
 Someone who is charged with an offence may have their case heard in either the Magistrates’ or Crown Court depending upon the offence that is charged.